dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 and directories which you can move around as a single unit.
 Docker image is exactly like that.

+There are many ways how you can build a Docker image.
+You can build an image either by hand or in an automated way.

+The problem building an image by hand is that for example if you have already built your image, it has all the dependencies that your application needs in order to run and you are required to make a change (updating a library) to that image later on, lets say a month goes by and the change will not be done by you, but by another developer that didn't build this image himself and he got it from you.
+He probably don't have any clue how the image was made and what exactly is in this image.
+So basically you gave him a black box, which is very hard to work with.

+Fortunately

+ lets say you forgot to install a dependency that your application definitely needs in order to run, the only way you can do it is by repeating all the steps

+it then it's almost
+impossible hard to tell how it was built in the and what exactly is in this image.
+So the preferred way to build Docker images is to do it from a Dockerfile.

 Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running instance of your application.